RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 - **AutoML Tables**: It builds machine learning models based on structured data.provide info on missing data,correlation,cardinalities

 - **BigQuery ML** enables users of the analytical database to build machine learning models using SQL and data in BigQuery datasets.
--->It can be accesssed through BigQuery webUI,REST API,bq command-tool, External tools including Jupyter Notebooks -->It supports ML algorithms including Linear regression,Binary logistic regression,Multiple logistic regression,K-means clustering and TensorFlow.
+- It can be accesssed through BigQuery webUI,REST API,bq command-tool, External tools including Jupyter Notebooks
+- It supports ML algorithms including Linear regression,Binary logistic regression,Multiple logistic regression,K-means clustering and TensorFlow.
-Note:-
+- **Note**:-
 - AutoML Tables is a suitable choice when you want to optimize your model without extensive experimentation by automating feature engineering tasks and testing various algorithms.
 - If minimizing model generation time is a priority, BigQueryML is a better option as it provides faster results by focusing on utilizing BigQuery's capabilities.

-1.Kubeflow is an open source project for developing, orchestrating, and deploying scalable and portable machine learning workloads.Kubeflow is designed for the Kubernetes platform.
+- **Kubeflow** is an open source project for developing, orchestrating, and deploying scalable and portable machine learning workloads.Kubeflow is designed for the Kubernetes platform.
-2.Kubeflow originally began life as a tool to help run TensorFlow jobs on Kubernetes, but it expanded to a multicloud framework for running ML pipelines.
+- Kubeflow originally began life as a tool to help run TensorFlow jobs on Kubernetes, but it expanded to a multicloud framework for running ML pipelines.
-3.Kubeflow can be used to run machine learning workloads in multiple clouds or in a hybrid cloud environment.
+- Kubeflow can be used to run machine learning workloads in multiple clouds or in a hybrid cloud environment.

-Note:-
+- **Note**:-
 - Kubeflow is an ideal option for running machine learning workloads if you are familiar with Kubernetes Engine and have prior experience in building machine learning models.
 - While Kubeflow enables scalable usage of machine learning models, it does not offer the same level of features as AutoML or the simplicity of BigQuery ML.

-Spark MLib is a comprehensive set of machine learning tools that can be used when deploying Cloud Dataproc clusters.
+- **Spark MLib** is a comprehensive set of machine learning tools that can be used when deploying Cloud Dataproc clusters.

-Note:-
+- **Note**:-
-1.Cloud AutoML is designed for developers who want to build on existing machine learning models and tools that automate some machine learning tasks, like feature engineering.
+- Cloud AutoML is designed for developers who want to build on existing machine learning models and tools that automate some machine learning tasks, like feature engineering.
-2.BigQuery ML allows SQL users to build models within BigQuery and avoid having to export data and develop models using Python or Java.
+- BigQuery ML allows SQL users to build models within BigQuery and avoid having to export data and develop models using Python or Java.
-3.Kubeflow supports deploying scalable ML pipelines in Kubernete 4.If you need an algorithm not available in other GCP machine learning services, consider using Spark MLib 5.Cloud Vision offers both pretrained models via an API and the ability to build custom models using AutoML Vision to provide flexibility depending on your use case.
+- Kubeflow supports deploying scalable ML pipelines in Kubernete
+- If you need an algorithm not available in other GCP machine learning services, consider using Spark MLib
+- Cloud Vision offers both pretrained models via an API and the ability to build custom models using AutoML Vision to provide flexibility depending on your use case.
-6.Cloud ML Engine is used to deploy models.
+- Cloud ML Engine is used to deploy models.
 It does not help to build the models.
-Deep and wide models are ideal for a recommendation application.Wide models are used for memorization.
-Deep models are for generalization.
+- Deep and wide models are ideal for a recommendation application.**Wide models** are used for memorization. **Deep models** are for generalization.